Beets, Beta vulgaris, can be a little bit controversial.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-You’ll get a healthy serving of B vitamins, iron, manganese, copper, magnesium, and potassium in, for example, a glass of The Fitchen’s Immune System Restoring Juice, or in Hunger Thirst Play’s Beets & Blue Kale Crunch Salad.
+You’ll get a healthy serving of B vitamins, iron, manganese, copper, magnesium, and potassium in every beet-infused meal.

-Let’s look at the wide variety of beet types that are available.
+Let’s look at the wide variety of beet types available to grow at home.

-Classic, deep-red beets are the most well-known variety.
+Classic, deep-red beets are the most common type.
 Their color is the result of a pigment called betalain.